The previous post in this series is: Hacking ZAP #2 - Getting StartedOne of the easiest ways to enhance ZAP is to write new passive scan rules.

 Passive scan rules can be found in 3 locations in the zap-extensions project, depending on their status:

-- Release quality: trunk/src/org/zaproxy/zap/extension/pscanrules
+- Release quality: master/src/org/zaproxy/zap/extension/pscanrules

 - Beta quality: branches/beta/src/org/zaproxy/zap/extension/pscanrulesBeta